 Read moreKenneth Shawn Mahase

-An Attorney at Law for nearly 10 years who practices predominantly in the areas of Civil Litigation and Conveyancing.
+An Attorney at Law for over 10 years who practices predominantly in the areas of Civil Litigation and Conveyancing.

 A practical and results-oriented individual, he has a passion for civil society causes and often draws similarly-minded individuals together and facilitates the formation of new non-profit organizations.